Dr. Gabe Vargo

 Dr. Gabe Vargo Birds of Prey Aviary

 Established in 1986, the City of St. Petersburg’s Birds of Prey Program provides lifelong homes for around 20 non-releasable raptors at Boyd Hill Nature Preserve.
-These owls, vultures, hawks, eagles, and more live under the care of Friends of Boyd Hill staff and volunteers, who ensure they receive a quality diet, daily enrichment, and the chance to participate in educational programs.
-A true partnership between the Friends of Boyd Hill and the City of St. Petersburg, the program shares responsibility for the birds’ care, shelter, and veterinary needs.
+These owls, vultures, hawks, eagles, and more live under the care of Boyd Hill staff and volunteers with support from the Friends of Boyd Hill who ensure they receive a quality diet, daily enrichment, and the chance to participate in educational programs.
+A true partnership between the Friends of Boyd Hill and the City of St. Petersburg, the program shares financial responsibility for the birds’ care, shelter, and veterinary needs.
 Each bird is carefully vetted by licensed rehabilitators and, once accepted, Boyd Hill becomes their forever home—where they inspire visitors to connect with and protect wildlife in their own communities.

 Visitors to Boyd Hill can see amazing raptors up close and learn about their vital role in the ecosystem.
 These non-releasable owls, vultures, hawks, and eagles have found lifelong homes here, where they inspire people to care for wildlife in their own communities.
 Through educational programs and outreach, these birds serve as powerful ambassadors, connecting visitors to the natural world while enjoying the expert care and enrichment provided by Friends of Boyd Hill.